2018 Mercedes-Benz X-Class spy shots

 Mercedes-Benz X-Class pickup truck conceptEnlarge Photo

-The X-Class is based on the rugged body-on-frame platform found in the latest Nissan NP300 Navara, and at the moment the prototype still shares some elements with the Nissan such as the headlights.
+The X-Class is based on the rugged body-on-frame platform found in the latest Nissan NP300 Navara, and at the moment the prototype still shares some elements with the Nissan.
 The grille is clearly a Mercedes unit, though.
 Nissan’s alliance partner Renault has its own version of the NP300 Navara called the Alaskan.

 All three trucks are due to be built at Nissan’s plant located in Barcelona, Spain, as well as a Renault plant in Cordoba, Argentina.
 Distinct styling and interiors are being used to differentiate them.